Tuesday, October 12, 2010

 They asked Rav Kahana, may an idol worshipper transport grapes to the winepress?

 We have previously learned that the juice of grapes cannot be prohibited until they are crushed in the treading basin and the wine begins to flow there.
-The intent of the question was only if there was some additional restriction by the Sages regarding this.
+The question was intended solely to determine whether the Sages imposed any additional restrictions on this.

 No comments: